On a class of stochastic fractional heat equations: introduction

 where $-(-\Delta)^{\frac{\alpha}{2}}$ is the fractional Laplacian with $\alpha\in(0,2]$, the initial value $u_0$ is a bounded continuous function, the noise $\dot W$ is a generalized space-time Gaussian field with covariance function given by

 where $p_t(x)= (2\pi t)^{-\frac{d}{2}} \exp (-\frac{|x|^2}{2t})$ for $t>0$ and $x\in\R^d$ is the heat kernel, and the product in $u\dot W$ is either an ordinary product or a Wick product.

 In this note, we shall prove Feynman-Kac formula for the Stratonovich solution of \eqref{eq-SPDE} (corresponding to the ordinary product in $u\dot W$) which has been done for the case $\alpha=2, d=1$ in \cite{SSSX2021}, and prove the existence and uniqueness of the Skorohod solution (corresponding to the Wick product in $u\dot W$) and derive Feynman-Kac formulae for the solution and its moments.
-We obtain the Feynman-Kac formulae for the Stratonovich solution of \eqref{eq-SPDE} and its moments for $d<2$ (i.e. $d=1$ and $\alpha\in(0,2]$, see Theorem \ref{thm:FK}), prove that the Skorohod solution exists uniquely for $d<2+\alpha$ (see Theorem \ref{Thm-solution}), and obtain the Feynman-Kac formulae for the Skorohod solution and its moments for $d<2$ and for $d<2+\alpha$ respectively (see Theorem~\ref{thm:fk-sko-u} and Theorem~\ref{thm:fk-sko-mom}).
+We obtain the Feynman-Kac formulae for the Stratonovich solution of \eqref{eq-SPDE} and its moments for $d<2$ (i.e. $d=1$ and $\alpha\in(0,2]$, see Theorem \ref{thm:FK}), prove that the Skorohod solution exists uniquely for $d<2+\alpha$ (see Theorem \ref{Thm-solution} and Proposition \ref{prop:sko}), and obtain the Feynman-Kac formulae for the Skorohod solution and its moments for $d<2$ and for $d<2+\alpha$ respectively (see Theorem~\ref{thm:fk-sko-u} and Theorem~\ref{thm:fk-sko-mom}).
+Moreover, we show that $d<2+\alpha$ is also a necessary condition for \eqref{eq-SPDE} to have a unique square-integrable mild Skorohod solution (see Proposition \ref{prop:sko}).

 We present a selection of related works within the SPDEs literature, recognizing that this list is not exhaustive.
 It was shown in \cite{h02} that \eqref{eq-SPDE} with space-time white noise $\dot W$ admits a unique square integrable Skorohod solution only when $d=1$.
 When the noise $\dot W$ is white in space and colored in time, the condition for the existence of a unique Skorohod solution of \eqref{eq-SPDE} was identified in \cite{hn09}.
 In \cite {hns11} the Feynman-Kac formulae for the Stratonovich and Skorohod solutions as well as for the moments were obtained, where $\dot W$ is the partial derivative of fractional Brownian sheet with the Hurst parameters within $(\frac 12,1)$.
 The case that $\dot W$ is a general Gaussian noise was studied in \cite{hhnt}.
 All the above-mentioned works considered the case $\alpha=2$.
 The result in \cite{hns11} was extended in \cite{chs12} to the case $\alpha\in(0,2]$, and to SPDEs with the differential operator associated with a symmetric L\'evy process in \cite{S17}.
+For a similar model as the one in \cite{S17} with the noise white in time and colored in space, the moment formulae were established in \cite{conus13}.
 We also refer to \cite{Walsh86,cm94, fk13, davar14, bc14, chsx15, bc16, swy23} and the references therein for more related results.